Upload new images. The image library for this site will open in a new window.

 The University of Delaware’s graduate programs have moved toward exclusive use of electronic recommendation submissions.
 Exceptions can only be authorized by a direct communication from the Department.
 We cannot accept any third-party recommendation service or any individual letters already in the applicant’s possession.

-For exceptions, recommenders should contact Lori Nesnow at email@example.com.
+For exceptions, recommenders should contact Lars Gundlach at firstname.lastname@example.org.

 The University of Delaware requires a minimum score of 550 (paper) or 79 (IBT) to be considered for admission to graduate studies.
 Applicants meeting this minimum criteria will be considered by the department, but preference will be given to applicants with scores of 600 (paper) or 100 (IBT), or higher.
 TOEFL scores alone do not guarantee admission, applications are considered in their entirety.